softwaresaved/common-form-questions/examples/fellowship-application.md

 ## Section
 ```
-You and Software
+You and software
 ```
 ## Section-Hint
-This is information we routinely collect to understand the contexta and enviroments of those invloved in research software.
+This is information we routinely collect to understand the context and environments of those involved in research software.

-Answers will be available for reviewers; answers pertaining to platfors/languages/libraries will not be used as part of the assessment of your application.
+Answers will be available for reviewers; answers pertaining to platforms/languages/libraries will not be used as part of the assessment of your application.

 ###  Question:
 ```